richardwaynefedorajr/DesignPatternsCpp/README.md

 # DesignPatternsCpp
+# A set of implementations of common C++ design patterns proposed by the "Gang of Four" in Design Patterns: Elements of Reusable Object-Oriented Software [Vlissides, John, et al. "Design patterns: Elements of reusable object-oriented software."
+Reading: Addison-Wesley 49.120 (1995): 11.]

+# main.cpp contains the main test interface, with separation comments for each design pattern... uncomment the desired design pattern block to test

 # Factory.h/cpp
 # Implementation of the factory design pattern, in which factory method setLure of base class Lure creates instances of child class objects (representing different types of fishing lures in a tacklebox)